reefland/ansible-k3s-argocd-renovate/roles/k3s-kubernetes/README.md

         staging: true
     ```

-    It is recommended this not be changed and once verified to be working, the following can be run on Kubernetes to switch to production certificates:
+    Don't change this value.
+Once verified to be working, the playbook can be run to switch to production certificates:

     ```shell
-    cd /home/kube/traefik
-    kubectl apply -f letsencrypt_prod.yaml
-    kubectl apply -f letsencrypt_prod_wildcard_cert.yaml
-    kubectl apply -f traefik_default_tls_store.yaml
+    ansible-playbook -i inventory kubernetes.yml --tags="config_traefik_dns_certs" --extra-vars '{le_staging:false}'
     ```

 7. Define the version of Cert Manager to be installed.
 Available version number can be found [here](https://artifacthub.io/packages/helm/cert-manager/cert-manager).